intro2r/intro2r/unit3/labs.md

 ### 5. Is there an interaction between Sex and Species on Culmen size?

-Perform the appropriate test and, if so, interpret the model output.
+Perform the appropriate test and interpret the model output.
 Run a post-hoc test if needed.